 - Dust one ball with some dry flour and roll out into a round paratha of about 6-8 inches in diameter.

-- Continue to roast till both sides are evenly browned.
+- Continue to cook till both sides are evenly browned.
+Takes about 2-3 mins for each paratha.
 Repeat with remaining dough balls.

-- Serve hot with yoghurt spiced with a little red chilli powder, cumin powder and salt.
+- Serve hot with yogurt spiced with a little red chili powder, cumin powder, and salt.

 If you try this recipe, I would really love to know how it went.
 Tag your picture with #weekendkitchen on instagram or connect with me on Facebook, Twitter, Google+, and/or Pinterest.
 Or join our newest journey into Recipe Videos.